Updated July 15, 2022.

-Obviously, getting the NDAA to the president’s desk takes a while.
-Typically, the president’s budget request is released in February (although it’s often delayed), the hearings take place in the early spring, markup and debate happen through the summer, and the conference committee begins reconciling the House and Senate versions in the fall.
+Getting the NDAA to the president’s desk takes a while.
+Typically, the president’s budget request is released in February, although it’s often delayed—this year it came out in March.
+Subcommittee hearings take place in the early spring, markup and debate happen through the summer, and the conference committee begins reconciling the House and Senate versions in the fall.
 The goal is usually to get the NDAA done by the beginning of the fiscal year on October 1.

 What is important to look out for in the NDAA?

 Despite the length and complexity of the bill itself, most of the headline-making legislative action comes in the amendment process.